Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Slightly near the city highway, this pho restaurant caught my eye with its many photo reviews.

 Was I ever wrong!
-I ate this bowl of pho like a man who just finished a 24 hour fast, it was delicious, the noodles were delicate, broth and beef were punching and onions fragrant, just like I like it!
+I ate this bowl of pho like a man who just finished a 24-hour fast.
+It was delicious, the noodles were delicate, the broth and beef were punchy, and the onions were fragrant, just like I like it!

 They had a spicy hot sauce in a jar for those who prefer a kick, and the hot sauce stood out to me, it was unique!

-If you’re looking for a calmer pho restaurant in Hanoi to visit with your family or a group, I suggest you come here!
+If you’re looking for a calmer pho restaurant in Hanoi to visit with your family or a group, I highly recommend this one.

 Phở Sướng cô Mười